-Now in its fourth year of existence, the MotoGP™ eSport Championship continues to expend in new an innovative ways.
-As well as having an increased format, the series adds an extra branch to its ranks for 2020: the Rising Stars Series.
+Now in its fifth year of existence, the MotoGP™ eSport Championship continues to expend in new an innovative ways.
+As well as having an increased format, the series adds an extra branch to its ranks: the Rising Stars Series.

 Just as Dorna's junior racing programmes (the Red Bull Rookies Cup, the FIM Junior World Championship, Asia Talent Cup, the British Talent Cup, the Northern Talent Cup) aim to promote young talent to the pinnacle of the sport, the Rising Stars Series aims to do the same in the rapidly growing eSports world.